Date: Apr-May 2002

 Picking the Right Wine Kit

-MEMBERS ONLYThe modern wine kit, with its gleaming plastic bag in a jazzy-looking box, didn’t start out as a miracle of modern technology.
-Arguably, the first wine kits were actually used in ancient Mesopotamia.
-People of the first civilization in this area would store a mixture of sprouted, crushed grains and dried dates against future need.
+The modern wine kit, with its gleaming plastic bag in a jazzy-looking box, didn’t start out as a miracle of modern technology.
+Arguably, the first wine kits were actually used in ancient

 Picking the Right Wine Kit

-MEMBERS ONLYThe modern wine kit, with its gleaming plastic bag in a jazzy-looking box, didn’t start out as a miracle of modern technology.
-Arguably, the first wine kits were actually used in ancient Mesopotamia.
-People of the first civilization in this area would store a mixture of sprouted, crushed grains and dried dates against future need.
+The modern wine kit, with its gleaming plastic bag in a jazzy-looking box, didn’t start out as a miracle of modern technology.
+Arguably, the first wine kits were actually used in ancient

 Marechal Foch